Hiya, folks, we are back and greetings and welcome.

 What?

-Not able to criticize anybody because their name, not able to criticize anybody because of their skin color.
+Not able to criticize anybody because their skin color?

-But all that aside, this last sentence in this story is the P.S. that is distance.
+But all that aside, this last sentence in this story is the PS de resistance.

-The Southern Christian Leadership Conference said his larger point was that even should Obama win in November, the problems facing African Americans will still require an outside voice.
+The Southern Christian Leadership Conference said his larger point was that even should Obama win in November, the problems facing African Americans will still require an outside voice because Obama is not authentic.

 Obama is not really black.